9. Chapter 8

 * From The Two Towers, Book 3, Chapter II: The Riders of Rohan.

-1 Tolkien does not provide with any information concerning the rank Éothain holds in Éomer's éored.
-Him being First Captain is my own conjecture, surmised by the 'feel' of his overall interaction with Éomer in The Two Towers and the fact that he was the only one who dared speak his mind without hesitating when first meeting the Three Hunters.
+¹ Tolkien does not provide with any information concerning the rank Éothain holds in Éomer's éored.
+His being First Captain is my own conjecture, surmised by the fact it was him whom Éomer ordered to 'Tell the éored to assemble on the path and make ready to ride to the Entwade.' in The Two Towers.
+Also, Éothain was the only one who dared speak his mind without hesitating when first meeting the Three Hunters, whereas one of lesser rank would most likely keep such thoughts to himself.

-2 Again, the Professor gives us no details on Éothain's background.
+² Again, the Professor gives us no details on Éothain's background.
 His and Éomer's being second cousins is of my own invention; an extrapolation, if you will, from the little we know about him.
 The first fact I draw from is his name itself: Éothain has the same element eoh (horse in Old English) as Éomer, Éowyn, Éomund.
-Names among close family members of the Rohirrim seem to have a similar sound, so, deducing from that similarity, Éothain may very well be related to Éomund and his family.
+Names among close family members of the Rohirrim seem to have a similar sound (apart from the above, another example is Théoden, Théodwyn, Théodred), so, deducing from that similarity, Éothain may very well be related to Éomund and his family.
 Although Éomer and Éothain being first cousins would no doubt make more sense, I feel there is a 'freshness' to them being second cousins instead.

 Given those two facts, it's not unreasonable to assume that Éothain is kin to Éomer.

 In his commentary in Unfinished Tales, Christopher Tolkien theorises that the white alfirin (simbelmynë) and the one in Legolas's song are different flowers, due to the deviation in appearance.
-However, given the Professor's own words, it seems much more plausible to me that they are simply different varieties of the same plant.
+However, given the Professor's own words and his attention to detail, it seems much more plausible to me that they are simply different varieties of the same plant.

 This is a work of fan fiction, written because the author has an abiding love for the works of J R R Tolkien.
 The characters, settings, places, and languages used in this work are the property of the Tolkien Estate, Tolkien Enterprises, and possibly New Line Cinema, except for certain original characters who belong to the author of the said work.
 The author will not receive any money or other remuneration for presenting the work on this archive site.
 The work is the intellectual property of the author, is available solely for the enjoyment of Henneth Annûn Story Archive readers, and may not be copied or redistributed by any means without the explicit written consent of the author.